Support for parents raising children with special needs or intellectual/developmental disabilities

 • Transition planning to prepare for adulthood which includes learning about Medicaid, adult services, and IEP issues.
 Learn more.

-How it works
+How therapy with me works

 Ready to get started?

 Feeling safe and trusting someone new with personal experiences can be daunting.
-Use this opportunity to schedule a free phone conversation to introduce yourself so we can both learn a little about each other.
+Use this opportunity to schedule a free phone conversation to so we can both learn a little about each other.
 Taking this first step can lead to a significant difference in your ability to cope with your personal challenges.

 A parent who invests in specialized support makes decisions from a position of greater clarity.